pinemosquito/PySpark/README.md

-# Getting started with Spark
+# Getting started with PySpark

 ## Spark is a cluster computing framework for large-scale data processing.